stevector/HealthCare.gov-Open-Source-Release/_posts/2013-06-12-developers.md

 2. **EVERYTHING we do will be published on GitHub:** From revising a glossary entry to updating a link in the footer, we're making all of our changes transparent and available to the public.

-From day one, we embraced the principles of open data, universal access, and accessibility through simplicty.
+From day one, we embraced the principles of open data, universal access, and accessibility through simplicity.
 We produce standards compliant code to make our content [accessible](/accessibility) to people with disabilities.

 ## HealthCare.gov Content API